 Sparkle is a bit of an oldie, but absolutely a goodie.
-The first game in a series of three, Sparkle, is a stupidly addictive puzzle game with a simple art style, great music, and a surprisingly enjoyable story.
+In a series of three, Sparkle, the first game is a stupidly addictive puzzle game with a simple art style, great music, and a surprisingly enjoyable story.

-- Enjoy the latest updated app : Kiwidisk
+- Enjoy the latest updated apps: Kiwidisk and Armored Core Ps4

 8. Stick Sports games